sifzerda/next-fiction/README.md

 IN THE FIRST WORDS CHAPTER, put the examples inside blue boxes (or other color)

-- a whole bunch of 'also see' links are wrong

 OVERALL FORMATTING STYLING:

     - [x] story